etrent1988/ISQA3420Assignment1/DFDDictionary.md

-This is my DFD Dictionary file.

-Developer -

-Manager -
+<b>Developer</b> - Creates the software package that gets sent off to be scanned for licenses and vulnerabilities.

+Manager - Manages the project making sure there are no licensing issues or vulnerabilities.

-Software Package -
+Software Package - Created by the developer to be scanned for licenses and vulnerabilities.

-Managing Software Package for License Scanning -
+Managing Software Package for License Scanning - Sends software package to be scanned for licensing and vulnerabilities.

-Database -
+Software Package Database - Stores all the information for the software package, whick includes license and vulnerability information.

-Vulnerability Database -
+National Vulnerability Database - Database that stores any vulnerabilities foun din software packages.

-Scan for Processes -
+Scan for Processes - Process that scans the software package for licenses.

-Software Package License Results -
+Software Package License Results - License results retreived from the scan for processes.

-Software Package and License Information Request -
+Software Package and License Information Request - A request for license information by either the developer or manager.

-Software Package and License Results -

 Query the Database to Retrieve all Software Package and License Information -